FlaxEngine/FlaxDocs/manual/scripting/tutorials/custom-settings.md

 The first step is to prepare the actual layout for the custom settings.
 Flax uses C# objects that are a very good way to define data, serialize, and access from C# code.
 Here is a sample class that defines a set of settings used by the example game.
-Create this class in your game project (Assembly project).
+Create this class in your game project (Game project).

 ```cs
 public class MySettings